supercollider-quarks/quarks-import/DataNetwork/Help/Clients/maxmsp/max5/README.txt

 README

-2009-05-18 Harry Smoak, Joseph Malloch and Brett Bergmann
+2009-05-14 Harry Smoak, Joseph Malloch, Joseph Thibodeau, Brett Bergmann

 Collection of Max 5 patches for use with the SenseStage DataNetwork.
 Most users will probably want to start with the help patches to cut/paste what they need.
 It's not recommended to run more than one instance of each dn.source and dn.sink on a single host.